dailycred/dailycred/README.md

 ### Dailycred API

-For reference, have a look at the [annotated source code.](https://www.dailycred.com/public/docs/ruby/lib/dailycred.html)

 For all API calls, you must first initalize a Dailycred client:

     @dailycred = Dailycred.new "YOUR_CLIENT_ID", "your_secret_key", opts